tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 }
 ```

 Manually building and executing queries gives you the most flexibility.
-However, using Tempest's query builder is more convenient—it gives you fluent methods to build queries with without needing to worry about database-specific syntax differences.
+However, using Tempest's query builder is more convenient—it gives you fluent methods to build queries without needing to worry about database-specific syntax differences.

 ```php
 use function Tempest\Database\query;